-Note how this is the only time in the movie where she's dressed in white (a color that early in the movie it has been associated to Snow White).
+Note how this is the only time in the movie where she's dressed in white (a color that early in the movie has been associated with Snow White).
 This is because she is trying to project the image of a young innocent new-bride to be (which she's not, considering that we are told that she's been married a few times).

 Her final costume change happens after she's been defeated and she's lost all her youth and power.
 And so, she appears to Snow White's wedding in a brown and ochre cape, as she offers her an apple.

 This is a very simple design, yet very clever.
-The color and the texture and printing are clearly inspired in the decaying forest, thus highlighting the decay of the a character obsessed with never getting old.
+The color and the texture and printing are clearly inspired in the decaying forest, thus highlighting the decay of a character obsessed with never getting old.

 The Queen's designs are characterized by being over the top, overly-decorated pieces of kitsch and that's probably the most clever idea of the whole movie.
 They clearly reflect the personality and obsessions of a character obsessed with youth and youthful beauty and capture the mind of such a vain woman in the most visual way.
 True, she never looks really dangerous, but she's not meant to.